 The sensor has a built-in auto-zeroing function.
 To function correctly, the sensor must be exposed to typical background levels (400-450ppm) at least once during the auto-zero period.
-For example, many buildings will drop quickly to background CO_2 levels when unoccupied overnight or at weekends.
+For example, many buildings will drop quickly to background CO2 levels when unoccupied overnight or at weekends.
 The auto-zero function uses the information gathered during these periods to re-zero.
 The sensor will reset the 'zero' level every time it does an auto-zero.

-Auto-zero is ENABLED by default.
-If the sensor is powered down, the auto-zero period settings are reset to the default value.
+Auto-zeroing is enabled by default.
+If the sensor is powered down, the auto-zero is reset to default values.

 The auto-zero function works in the same way as the ZERO IN FRESH AIR command.
 Auto-zeroing is enabled by default.
 It is enabled to operate automatically but can be disabled or it can be forced.
-The user can also independently adjust the CO_2 level used for auto-zeroing.
+The user can also independently adjust the $CO_2$ level used for auto-zeroing.
 Typically, it is set to the same value as the ZERO IN FRESH AIR value, but it can also be set at a different level if desired.